imavrodinov/imavrodinov.github.io/_posts/2018-03-31-a_farewell_gift.md

 All three are obviously done on purpose to give the illustration some charm and friendliness, so I wanted to carry these points over to my design in 3D.

 I didn't like the fistbump, though, so it didn't make the cut.
-It wasn't going to work for my project anyway, because I wanted each of the six models to look complete on its own, but also part of the whole set when brought together.
+It wasn't going to work for my project anyway, because I wanted each of the six models to look complete on its own, but also be part of the whole set when brought together.

 So, what would be a different arm/hand pose and gesture that's both familiar and friendly?